Electro-Tongue Drum Project

 Compares sensor readings when capacitors of various values are connected between a sensor pin and ground.

-#9: Testing the EXP32’s built in touch sensor pins.
+#9: Testing the ESP32’s built in touch sensor pins.

-Checks the viability of using the ESP32 micro-controller’s built in touch pins in place of the CapacitiveSensor library for the instrument.
+Checks the viability of using the ESP32 micro-controller’s built in touch pins in place of the CapacitiveSensor library.